SeunAfa/PotsAndPans-WebApp/README.md

-My Website Application Created in Asp.NetCore 6
+My Website Application Created in Asp.NetCore 6 and C#